CartoDB/Windshaft-cartodb/docs/Map-API.md

   This allows you to control who is able to see the map based on a token auth

 - **templates**
-  Since the mapconfig is static it can contain some variables so the client can modify the map's appearance using those variables
+  Since the mapconfig is static it can contain some variables so the client can modify the map's appearance using those variables.

 Template maps are persistent with no preset expiration.
 They can only be created or deleted by a CartoDB user with a valid API_KEY (see auth section).